Denis Bond (writer): The Munch Bunch

 Although Rainbow remains a cult classic, the Munch Bunch stands alone among the three for being written entirely by Bond.
-He had already begun written a series of Munch Bunch books launched under the pseudonym Giles Reed a year previously.
+He had already begun writing a series of Munch Bunch books (launched under the pseudonym Giles Reed) a year previously.

 Dagon

 His next publishing venture was a series of books about Dagon, a boy from space.
 These were published, like the Munch Bunch, by the Ipswich-based Studio Publications, but both ranges were terminated when a fire at Studio Publications destroyed all of the original artwork.

+Dagon is also known as the original work of a Japanese anime television series Dagon in the Land of Weeds (Ikinari Dagon).

 Scholastic

-Bond had, however, already moved on by then.
-He had two novels published by Methuen but success really came when he began being published by Scholastic.
+Bond had two novels published by Methuen but success really came when he began being published by Scholastic.
 His first book for the publishers was The Dragon Who Couldn't Help Breathing Fire (1990) and, by 1994, he was having books for teenagers published as well.
 These included three books for Scholastic's Point Romance series under the pseudonym Denise Colby, a clear reference to the US TV series Dynasty, as well as a feminisation of his own name, No 1, an in-depth look at the dark side of the pop music scene, and Avenue, about a soap opera.